prashantverma123/canary_platform/README.md

 - [ ] README
   - [ ] Explain any design decisions you made and why.
   - [ ] Imagine you're building the roadmap for this project over the next quarter.
 What features or updates would you suggest that we prioritize?

-When you're finished, send your git repo link to platform@canary.is.
-If you have any questions, please do not hesitate to reach out!